nllong/OpenStudio-wiki/EnergyPlus-Version-Change.md

 In openstudiocore/ruby/openstudio/sketchup_plugin/lib/CommandManager.rb, update the IDF import failure message instructing the user to upgrade the idf to the latest version.

-In openstudiocore/ruby/openstudio/sketchup_plugin/lib/PluginManager.rb, update the energyplus_version function to return the latest version.
+In openstudiocore/ruby/openstudio/sketchup_plugin/lib/PluginManager.rb, update the energyplus_version method to return the latest version.

 In RunManager's BasementJob.cpp and SlabJob.cpp, update ToolVersion tv(foo,bar).

 In openstudiocore/src/utilities/sql/SqlFile_Impl.cpp, update the _insert_ query to the use the latest version, and update the _select_ query to look for the latest version in addition to all previous versions.

+In openstudiocore/src/openstudio_lib/RunTabView.cpp, update the locateEnergyPlus method to search for the latest version.